FFmpeg/FFmpeg/doc/dev_community/community.md

 They are part of the GA for two years, after which they need a confirmation by the GA.

+A script to generate the current members of the general assembly (minus members voted in) can be found in `tools/general_assembly.pl`.

 ## Voting

 Voting is done using a ranked voting system, currently running on https://vote.ffmpeg.org/ .